prashant11235/file-query/README.md

 Q: How would your application perform in peak periods (millions of requests per/minute)?
 How would you optimize it?

-Performance (i.e. client side response latencies and server-throughput) degrades at high request load due to resource contention
+Performance (i.e. client side response latencies and server-throughput) degrades at high request load due to resource contention.

-At the limit sever will drop requests with 503
+At the limit sever will drop requests with 503 status code.

 For temporary spike in request load we can introduce a queue component - server picks requests from queue based on resource availability.